Previous Lesson 1 Next

 How to pronounce German words?

-Below are some German words, which in written form are similar to their English counterparts, but pronunciation is different.
+Below are some German words that bear a resemblance in written form to their English counterparts, yet their pronunciation differs significantly.

 Practice

-Try to pronounce the following German words and then compare them with provided audios.
+Now, you should attempt to articulate the given German vocabulary terms, subsequently evaluating them against their corresponding audio clips.
 These are the same words used in the above video.
-We suggest that you don't jump practice sessions in this course and be patient.
-Only move to the next lesson after a complete command of the current lesson.
+We recommend refraining from skipping practice sessions in this course and being patient.
+Proceed to the subsequent lesson only once you have attained a thorough grasp of the current one.

 German English